 Let’s return to our crude oil example to see how these advantages and disadvantages can play out for a company.

 In our example, the oil producer entered into a futures contract of $52 per barrel for 10,000 barrels, set to expire in one year.
-Let’s say one year after entering into the contract, the price per barrel is $50.
-If this were the case, the company would have avoided the decrease in price.
+One year after entering into the contract, the price per barrel is $50.
+If this were the case, the company would have avoided the price decrease.
 Thanks to the futures contract, the company would sell 10,000 barrels for $520,000.
-If the company had not entered into the contract, it would have had to sell those barrels for the market price of $50 per barrel, meaning the company would have sold those barrels for $500,000 - a $20,000 price difference.
+If the company had not entered into the contract, it would have had to sell those barrels for the market price of $50 per barrel, meaning the company would have sold those barrels for $500,000 – a $20,000 price difference.

 But the opposite could also occur.
 Let’s say the price of oil increases to $54 per barrel.
-At the market price, the company could sell the 10,000 barrels and make $540,000, but since the company entered into a futures contract, it must sell the barrels for the agreed-upon $52 per barrel.
+The company could sell the 10,000 barrels at the market price and make $540,000, but since the company entered into a futures contract, it must sell the barrels for the agreed-upon $52 per barrel.
 Meaning the company would sell the 10,000 barrels for $520,000 instead of $540,000, which causes the company to lose out on $20,000.

 Futures contracts come with both potential advantages and disadvantages for companies.
 The same also applies to traders.